yadavraganu/cloud/aws/dynamoDb/Dynamo.md

 - TTL happens automatically.
 - Time must be in epoch.Attribute having this epoch should be of N (Number) type not S (String).
 - TTL can take 48 hours or more asynchronously.

+__DynamoDB Stream :__
+- It emits the events when any kind of record modification happens on the table.
+- Events can be of INSERT, UPDATE, DELETE type.
+- Events can carry the events of row being modified.
+- Events guaranteed to be in the same order as modification took place.
+- No performance impact on the table.
+- Events can carry data of modified data like (Key only,old data,new data,new & old data).
+- Events can be batched when integrating with lambda